sushanthj/CV_projects/docs/DL_Overview/IDL2.md

 |     Scalar Activation                  |      Vector Activation               |
 |:---------------------------------------|:-------------------------------------|
 | ![](/images/IDL2/special_case3.png)    | ![](/images/IDL2/special_case4.png)  |

+***Note.
+The important aspect to remember is that for a vector activation, the derivative of divergence w.r.t any input (input to activation func) is a sum of partial derivative on every neuron of activation function as seen in picture above***

 ### Example of a vector activation: softmax activation